sam56052000/OrangePiZeroMFRC522/README.md

 | 3.3v     | Pin 26              | 3.3v               |
 -------------------------------------------------------

 Third column is especially useful when trying to match up modules pin titles to schematic of a different board.
 It seems as though in almost all tutorials only pin numbers are referenced **or** pin functions.
-Both are useful depending on reference material, schematics and especially if trying to determine proper pinout for same SPI/I2C module on a different board model but uses the same ARM processor.
+Both are useful depending on reference material and schematics.
+Not to mention if trying to determine proper pinout for a SPI/I2C module on a different board model that uses the same ARM processor, as listed in a random tutorial or search results.

 ## Installation